ega-forever/mokka/README.md

 ### new Mokka (options)

-Returns a new mokka instance.
-As mokka is agnostic to protocol implementation, you have to create your own.
+Returns a new Mokka instance.
+As Mokka is agnostic to protocol implementation, you have to create your own.
 Please check the ``Custom transport layer`` section.